pottekkat/personal-website/content/posts/standards.md

 SMI was similar to the Ingress API but for working with [service meshes](/posts/gateway-and-mesh/) in Kubernetes.
 The API supported the lowest common denominator of features supported by every service mesh, and every service mesh implementation was expected to support these features.

 The API experienced similar hurdles with adoption, but the project survived.
-In 2021, I worked with SMI to run and report conformance tests and found that an increasingly few service meshes maintained their SMI support.
+In 2021, [I worked with SMI](https://youtu.be/1YZlrij7iV0?si=gzLmfEHVD5JdJfTH&t=129) to run and report conformance tests and found that an increasingly few service meshes maintained their SMI support.

 Some projects like Linkerd continued to support SMI, but most others that conformed to initial versions of the spec stopped supporting the spec altogether.
+The end users lost all tangible benefits of using SMI.

 Now that the Gateway API supports service meshes through the GAMMA initiative, I expect [more service meshes](https://gateway-api.sigs.k8s.io/implementations/#service-mesh-implementation-status) to adopt the API, following Istio's lead.